 And the recipients of the Therapeutic Accelerator Collaborative Award are:

-- Gregory L. Beatty, MD, PhD, Perelman School of Medicine at the University of Pennsylvania
+- Gregory L. Beatty, MD, PhD, Perelman School of Medicine at the University of Pennsylvania, funded in memory of Llewellyn Bixby IV, through a gift made by his family

 - David DeNardo, PhD, Washington University in St. Louis